Shihao-Wang123/shihaowang.github.io/index.md

 ### Welcome to my homepage!
-Hello, I'm Shihao Wang, an undergratuate student of Tsinghua University from Sept 2022, under the supervision of [Chenglong Yu](https://chenglongyu.github.io/).
-My research interests focus on the non-abelian Hodge theory over characteristic zero and positive characteristic.
-Also, I'm interested in the stability of Higgs bundles and related topics.
+Hello, I'm Shihao Wang, an undergratuate student of Tanwei collage at Tsinghua University from Sept 2021, under the supervision of [Chenglong Yu](https://chenglongyu.github.io/).
+My research interests focus on Hodge theory and classification of algebraic varieties.

-My email is liubw22 [at] mails [dot] tsinghua [dot] edu [dot] cn, and my workstation is S103 at C740 of Shuangqing Complex Building A. Please contact me by email or let's have a coffee at Shuangqing if you find any mistake in my notes, and all comments are welcomed.
+My email is wangshih21 [at] mails [dot] tsinghua [dot] edu [dot] cn, and my workstation is S109 at C740 of Shuangqing Complex Building A. Please contact me by email if you find any mistake in my publications or notes, and all comments are welcomed.

 ### Pulications